bittersweetryan/temple-of-dom/article/temple-of-dom.md

 The last method we'll use to add tweets to the page is the `setAttribute( name, value )` method.
 The name parameter is the name of the attribute to be set and the value is the value that it should be set to.

-Using these new tools we can create the `addTweet` and `createTweet` methods:
+Using these tools we can create the `addTweet` and `createTweet` methods:

     function addTweet( tweet ){